jpcranford/jpcranford.github.io/_posts/2020-03-21-poor-wayfaring-man-reharm.md

 - The hymnal [page](https://www.churchofjesuschrist.org/music/library/hymns/a-poor-wayfaring-man-of-grief?lang=eng&_r=1) the congregation sang from (always a good starting point)
 - [Info](https://hymnary.org/text/a_poor_wayfaring_man_of_grief) about the text, "A Poor Wayfaring Man of Grief"
 - [Info](https://hymnary.org/tune/duane_street_coles) about the tune, DUANE STREET

+This arrangement is based on a work in the public domain, and is available to download for free on MuseScore.com.

 <iframe width="100%" height="600" src="https://musescore.com/user/19506/scores/6032074/embed" frameborder="0" allowfullscreen allow="autoplay; fullscreen"></iframe>